DevOpsSustain/ws2025/index.md

 --->

-## Call for paper
+## Call for Papers

+**Scope and Topics of Interest**

 Information and communication technologies (ICT) are causing ever-growing energy consumption and carbon emissions.
 Software is at the center of ICT, from large-scale data centers to personal devices.
 Thus, improving the energy efficiency of the software is critical for reducing the energy footprint of ICT and contributing to sustainable development.
 DevOps has become the main principle for developing and operating modern software systems, which aims to enhance the velocity of releasing high-quality software through automation and integrating development and operations responsibilities.
 On the one hand, the fast DevOps release cycles pose significant challenges for ensuring the energy efficiency of software and its deployment environment.
 On the other hand, DevOps provides great opportunities for enhancing software sustainability, since the integration between development and operations allows for continuous collection and analytics of energy consumption data, which can be leveraged as feedback for optimizing the energy efficiency of software and its deployment environment.

-**The International Workshop on DevOps for Sustainability (DevOpsSustain)** provides a platform for researchers and practitioners to discuss topics related to the challenges and opportunities in the interplay of DevOps and sustainability.
+*The International Workshop on DevOps for Sustainability (DevOpsSustain)* provides a platform for researchers and practitioners to discuss topics related to the challenges and opportunities in the interplay of DevOps and sustainability.
 This one-day workshop will include a keynote, presentations of technical research/experience papers, ideas/visions/reflections or working-in-progress papers, demos, and industry presentations.
 We welcome contributions that foster meaningful discussions on foundational and novel topics at the intersection of DevOps and Sustainability.

 This workshop edition will explore topics related to: